cmlang/cml-compiler/README.md

 Look for the files ending with '.zip.notes.md'.
 For example: cml-compiler-1.0.zip.notes.md

-## Semantic Versioning
+## Release Versioning

-The releases of the CML compiler follow Semantic Versioning: http://semver.org

-The version format is MAJOR.MINOR.PATCH, where each number is incremented as follows:
+The release version format is YEAR.MONTH.DAY-CHANNEL, where:
-- MAJOR: when we make an incompatible language change, or incompatible base library change.
-- MINOR: when we add functionality in a backwards-compatible manner.
-- PATCH: when we only make backwards-compatible fixes; and no new functionality is added.
+- YEAR/MONTH/DAY: the year/month/day the version was released.
+- CHANNEL: which channel the release was published in:
+-- _stable_: backward-compatible, high-quality releases; low-risk upgrade.
+-- _beta_: candidate releases with increasing quality/compatibility; medium-risk upgrade.
+-- _alpha_: development releases; no quality/compatibility guarantees; high-risk upgrade.

+All release channels may include bug fixes and new features.
+We strive to keep releases backward-compatible and high-quality;
+especially the stable releases.

-## Specific Version Installation with Homebrew / Linuxbrew
+## Installing Specific Version with Homebrew / Linuxbrew

 ### Finding Packages